Roberto Cingolani: Career in the private sector

-From 2019 until 2021, Cingolani was Chief Technology and Innovation Officer at Leonardo S.p.A.; before this, he was scientific director at the Istituto Italiano di Tecnologia in Genoa from 2005 to 2019.
-In April 2019 he joined the board of directors of Illycaffè.
-In April 2020 he was appointed non-executive director on Ferrari's board of directors.
+From 2019 until 2021, Cingolani was Chief Technology and Innovation Officer at Leonardo; before this, he was scientific director at the IIT in Genoa from 2005 to 2019.
+In April 2019, he joined the board of directors of Illycaffè.
+In April 2020, he was appointed non-executive director on Ferrari's board of directors.
 He resigned from the board of directors of Ferrari on 16 February 2021.

-On 12 April 2023, the Italian government nominated Cingolani as the next CEO of Leonardo S.p.A., a partially state-owned Italian multinational company specialising in aerospace, defence and security.
+On 12 April 2023, the Italian government nominated Cingolani as the next CEO of Leonardo, a partially state-owned Italian multinational company specialising in aerospace, defence, and security.
 Cingolani initially joined Leonardo in 2019, becoming chief technology and innovation officer and spearheading cyber and AI programs, leaving in 2021.
-Stefano Pontecorvo is the new Leonardo chairman.
-In an interview in May 2025, Cingolani stated that Europe will create large defence companies through mergers and acquisitions.
+Stefano Pontecorvo was made the new Leonardo chairman.
+In an interview in May 2025, Cingolani stated that Europe would create large defence companies through mergers and acquisitions.

-Cingolani has returned to the internal negotiations within Meloni's government on the appointments of the top management of Leonardo, Enel, Eni and Poste Italiane.
-Some newspapers have pointed out that 'Law No. 60 of 1953' (Art.
-6) would make the position of managing director of a subsidiary incompatible with that of former member of Parliament for a period of one year after leaving office, as in the case of Roberto Cingolani.
-In 2023/2024, Fondazione Finanza Etica, submitted a report on this matter to Leonardo's Audit committee.
+Cingolani returned to the internal negotiations within the Meloni government on the appointments of the top management of Leonardo, Enel, Eni, and Poste Italiane.
+Some observed argued that Law No. 60 of 1953 (Art.
+6) would make the position of managing director of a subsidiary incompatible with that of former member of Parliament for a period of one year after leaving office, as in the case of Cingolani.
+In 2024, the Ethical Finance Foundation submitted a report on this matter to Leonardo's audit committee.

 Political career

-After the Ponte Morandi collapse in 2018, he was selected by the First Conte government as a special commissioner for the reconstruction of the bridge; Cingolani refused this charge and suggested the name of Marco Bucci, who was subsequently appointed.

-On 13 February 2021, Cingolani was appointed minister for ecological transition in the Draghi cabinet.
+After the Ponte Morandi collapse in 2018, Cingolani was selected by the first Conte government as a special commissioner for the reconstruction of the bridge; Cingolani refused this charge and suggested the name of Marco Bucci, who was subsequently appointed.
+On 13 February 2021, Cingolani was appointed minister for ecological transition in the national unity government led by Mario Draghi.
 The newly created role took over energy matters previously shared with other ministries and combined them with the environment portfolio.
-He has criticized environmental activists for being too ideological in their approach and called for a slower, sustainable transition.
-Italian climate activists have expressed concern over Cingolani's calls for a slower transition and his statements supporting increased use of natural gas.

-Together with Foreign Minister Luigi Di Maio, Cingolani appointed senior diplomat Alessandro Modiano as Italy's first-ever special envoy for climate change in January 2022.

-Since leaving government office, Cingolani has been informally advising Prime Minister Giorgia Meloni on energy policy.
+He criticized environmental activists for being too ideological in their approach and called for a slower sustainable transition.
+In turn, climate activists expressed concern over Cingolani's calls for a slower transition and his statements supporting increased use of natural gas.
+Together with the then Foreign Minister Luigi Di Maio, Cingolani appointed senior diplomat Alessandro Modiano as Italy's first-ever special envoy for climate change in January 2022.
+Since leaving government office, Cingolani began to informally advising Prime Minister Giorgia Meloni on energy policy.